 The technical coated-fabrics that are used to construct inflatable boat bladders require strength, flexibility, wear resistance, puncture resistance, and, of course, ease in welding and handling, among other attributes.
-Most modern, certified options are nylon or polyester fabrics coated with either Hypalon (CSM), Polyurethane (PU), Polyvinyl Chloride (PVC), or Thermoplastic Polyurethane (TPU).
+Most modern, certified options are nylon or polyester fabrics coated with either Hypalon (CSM), Polyvinyl Chloride (PVC), or Thermoplastic Polyurethane (TPU).
 However, TPU-coating dominates the market for good reasons.
 Let’s explore a few.

 TPU as a Manufacturing Material

 Discovered in 1937 by Otto Bayer in Leverkusen, Germany, TPU as a textile-coating elastomer is fully thermoplastic, i.e., elastic and melt-processable.
 It has properties between the characteristics of plastic and rubber.
 So, it is flexible without plasticizers, and its flexibility does not affect the design or its strength and durability.
 TPU can meet a broad range of manufacturers’ needs because it is easily colored, and slit.
 And, it is readily customized to gain advantages in desired material characteristics.
 This includes using additives that can increase UV, fungal, and hydrolysis resistance, increase dimensional stability and flame retardancy.

 While there are innumerable polymers on the market and each has its strengths, TPU coatings offer superior performance in many areas.
 For example, though PVC technology is advancing every day, TPU is still more abrasion resistant and is lighter and more elastic than PVC.
 TPU offers a long list of other characteristics that make it worth the slight bump in price point (over PVC) that the material commands, including:

 |· Abrasion resistance||· High strength and high tear strength|

 |· Excellent bending strength||· High flexibility and high softness|

 |· Large elongation break||· Low long-term deformation rate|